yaseen2211/spree_scaffold/README.md

 SpreeScaffold
 =============

-A basic admin scaffold generator for Spree.
+An advanced admin scaffold generator for Spree.

 Creates a ready to use CRUD interface for your models inside Spree admin.
+Attachments, sorting and translations are supported.

 Installation
 ============